 Abstract-We present the description of our Small Size League Team - Eagle Knights.
-With this team we have won 3^{rd} place in the American Open 2003 and 2^{nd} place in the US Open 2004.
+With this team we have won 3rd place in the American Open 2003, 2nd place in the US Open 2004 and 1st place in the IEEE Latin American Robotics Contest.

-First we will explain the three main components of our architecture: Vision System, AI System and Robots.
+We will explain the three main components of our architecture: Vision System, AI System and Robots.
 Each element is an independent entity and therefore the explanation focus in the overall functionality of the component and the way it interacts with the rest of the elements in the team architecture.